gcanales75/demo-kms/README.md

-# Security Best Practices - KMS Demo (boto3)
+# Security Best Practices - KMS Demo

-In this demo you will demonstrate how to perform encrypt/decript operations on *strings* using `AWS SDK` in a very simple scenario and running a couple of python (boto3) scripts.
+In this demo you will demonstrate how to perform client-side encrypt/decript operations on *strings* using `AWS SDK` in a very simple scenario and running a couple of python (boto3) scripts.

 *Diagram:*